Student Teaching: Decision Point 2

 Student teaching is an extended clinical/field experience placement in educational settings that allow you to observe and participate in ongoing teaching of birth to grade 12 students.
-In these longer-term experiences students teach full time under the supervision of an experienced teacher and are expected to become independent in their planning, instruction, assessment, and management over the course of the experience.
+In these longer-term experiences, students teach full time under the supervision of an experienced teacher and are expected to become independent in their planning, instruction, assessment, and management over the course of the experience.

 Student teaching at Iowa State University combines classroom experience with academic learning such as reflections, lesson plans, assessments, etc. These components are considered when determining the final grade earned by the candidate.

-Student teaching can be thought of as an internship.
+Student teaching can be thought of like an internship.
 Teacher candidates are expected to follow the district’s calendar and contract times.
 They attend school Monday through Friday following the contract hours for teachers in the district and the hours kept by their cooperating teacher.
 Student teaching is an extensive time commitment and includes a full-time experience in school settings for a full semester.

 Teacher candidates are not allowed to take any classes during the semester in which they are student teaching.
 In addition, teacher candidates are also responsible for their own living expenses, whether they are student teaching in central Iowa or in an outside location.